htcooper/htcooper.github.io/docs/mj.md

             - game state recorded to txt file
         - Voice trigger or keyboard input signals the user's turn and prompts MJAI for strategy advice.  (voice processing pipeline)
             - MJAI views current hand (image processing pipeline)
+            - Voice/image data processed and results returned to MJAI
             - MJAI gives advice on proceeding
             - MJAI will reference all knowledge gathered to date when providing advice.